ipod825/vim-netranger/README.md

 ### Automatic Update
 1. vim-netranger does not provide any function or key-binding for creating directories, touching new files, etc. The reason is because it's cheap to open a terminal to get this jobs done.
 However, when the directory content is changed elsewhere, the vim-netranger buffer will be updated when you reenter it.
 2. This applies in general, You can always manipulate directory content manually and expect the vim-nertanger buffer be updated when you reenter it.
 For example, you could run `:tabe newfile` in a vim-netranger buffer.
 After writing file with `:w` and switching back to the vim-netranger buffer, you'll see `newfile` there.
+3. It is possible that the mechanism to detect file changes might fail on some remotefs.
+Hence, the user can still press `r` to force syncing the vim-netranger buffer content to be the same as the file system.

 ### Navigation
 1. Press `l` to change directory/open file for the current directory/file under the cursor.
 A file is opened by rifle if available (see [Rifle](#rifle)).
 Otherwise, the default behaviour is to open the file in vim by `g:NETROpenCmd`.